 Proof Eyewear doesn’t only offer wooden frames, but also other environmental-friendly materials such as cellulose acetate which is made from wood pulp.
 In order to do metal style frames, they turn to aluminum which is a material that can be recycled over and over again.

 Since the brother had experience working in a wood mill, taking those skills and transferring them over to wood-based eyewear was a natural transition.

 When they first brought the concept of wood glasses to the market it was a great success.
 This was all before wood eyewear really started gaining some traction in the market.
-Their product was so much of a success that they needed more capital to expand their business and brand so they decided to give the popular television program Shark Tank.
+Their product was so much of a success that they needed more capital to expand their business and brand so they decided to give the popular television program Shark Tank a shot to see if they could raise some capital.
 Although they didn’t leave Shark Tank with a deal from the sharks, the exposure that they got from being featured on the show still pays off to this day.

 Proof Eyewear Sunglasses and Optical Glasses

-Looking for a pair of glasses on Proof’s website is easy, sun wear is in one category and optical is in another category.
-Under each catagory, there are various different options for you to help narrow down your search.
+Looking for a pair of glasses on Proof’s website is easy, sun wear is in one category, and optical is in another category.
+Under each category, there are various different options for you to help narrow down your search.
 You can take a look at the new releases, frames under $100, best sellers, wood collection, eco collection, and aluminum collection.